datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 The append method is thus called "on" the fam_height list and this list is then extended.
 Again, how on earth could you know that this function existed?
 Well, you can simply type help(list) - list is the type of Python lists - and start browsing through all the methods that are associated with the list type.

 The first method that shows here is __add__ by the way, which is Python slang for the plus operator.
-Remember how the the plus operator was different for strings, integers and lists?
-Well, the plus operator is actually also a method that was defined for Python objects that are of type list.
-The only strange thing is that the + operator is an inline version of the __add__ function.
-These two calls do the exact same thing:
+This means that the plus operator is also a method available for lists.
+The only strange thing is that the + operator is an inline version of the __add__ moethod.
+These two calls do the exact same thing.
+Other types also have this add method, but the implementation is different.
+That's the thing: different types can have the same method name, but these methods can behave differently.

-Some of these methods that belong to Python objects exist for different types, such as the plus operator.
-What these methods do, depends on which kind of type your calling the method.
-Other methods are specific to the Python object you're dealing with.
+Of course, there are also methods that are specific to the Python object you're dealing with.
 Booleans for example, which have type `bool`, don't offer the `append()` method.
 That's why this line of nonsense throws an error:

 Let's take a step back here and summarise this:

 you have Python functions, like `print()`, `type()` and `max()`, that you can call like this:

 There's also methods, which are functions that are specific to Python objects.
-Depending on the the type of the Python object you're dealing with, you'll be able to use different methods and they behave differently.
+Depending on the type of the Python object you're dealing with, you'll be able to use different methods and they behave differently.
 You can call methods _on_ the objects with the dot notation, like this for example.

 Here, we asked for the index of the string `"dad"` in the `fam_height` list.
 It's time to head over to the exercises and add methods to your evergrowing skill set!